 Similar to the parameters, the expressions are also stored as a vector of vectors.
-The outer vector holds each expression while inner vectors hold the expressions in their intermediate representation.
+The outer vector contains each expression, while the inner vectors hold the expressions in their intermediate representation.
 Therefore, this vector of vectors also needs to be brought into matrix form the same way the parameters are brought into matrix form.
+To simplify development, the special opcode stop has been introduced, which is used for the invalidElement in Program 4.1.
+As seen in Section 4.3.2, this element is used to determine if the end of an expression has been reached during the interpretation process.
+This removes the need for additional data to be sent which stores the length of each expression to determine if the entire expression has been interpreted or not.
+Therefore, a lot of overhead can be reduced.

-Once this has been done, they are transferred to the GPU.
-Just like with the variables, the expressions stay the same over the course of the parameter optimisation part.
+Once the conversion into matrix form has been performed, the expressions are transferred to the GPU.
+Just like with the variables, the expressions remain the same over the course of the parameter optimisation part.
 Therefore, they are transferred to the GPU before the interpreter is called, to reduce the amount of unnecessary data transfer.